sjteresi/TE_Density/README.md

 Please install Pip so that you may easily install Python packages.
 Then use Pip to go over our **requirements.txt** and install the needed Python packages: `pip install -r requirements.txt`.

+# Control-Flow:
+1. Import and clean the gene and TE annotations.
+	* Revise the TE annotation to remove nested TEs
+	* Wrap the annotations using the `Gene_Data` and `Transposon_Data` classes.
+	* Save te datastructures to disk in the form of altered annotation files and cache the wrapped data in H5 form per chromosome to disk.
+2. Read the config parameters and feed them to the OverlapManager which is then started.
+	* Call .calculate_overlap on the OverlapManager instance.
+Starts a progress bar and creates a pool for jobs.
+	* `Overlap.calculate` is then run, results are stored to a file. `overlap.calculate` iterates over the genes, windows, and TEs, calculating the intra, left, and right overlap matrices.
+A file path is returned.
+3. Jobs that were put on the queue to OverlapResult are then put on a result queue.
+4. This is where I start to get confused.
+I do not know how the result queue gets finished?
+I assume it ends gracefully with the context manager.
+From `process.py` it seems get returned a `_ProgressBars` class object and its attribute `.result` which is a list of results.
+5. Tie this list of results together with the normalization matrices?
+Currently, the normalization matrix doesn't have a lot of accessor functions, just the division functions, which shouldn't be too hard to interface with the overlap.
+We will just need to make sure the dataframes are in the same order and then they can be divided.